 There was no food as yet on the glittering golden plates, but small menus were lying in front of each of them.
 Harry picked his up uncertainly and looked around – there were no waiters.
 Dumbledore, however, looked carefully down at his own menu, then said very clearly to his plate, “pork chops!”

 And pork chops appeared.
 Getting the idea, the rest of the table placed their order with their plates too.

 -Harry Potter and the Goblet of Fire

-Since that is the only description given, I decided to try a recipe I’ve been wanting for a long time.
+I decided to try a recipe I’ve been wanting for a long time.
+Without more description, I had leeway with the recipe.
 I’ve heard of and seen many recipes for apples cooked with pork, but never tried it.
 For some reason, the combination always seemed a bit odd.
 But now that I’ve eaten it, I am a firm believer in the two together!
-It helps, too, that I had a bag of apples in the refrigerator that we hadn’t eaten and needed to use soon.
+I had a bag of apples in the refrigerator that we hadn’t eaten and needed to use soon.

-One of the members of our Harry Potter Club is lactose-intolerant, so this was a great recipe to share since there is no dairy in it either.
-There’s also only one tablespoon of flour to any thickener to make this a gluten-free recipe.
+One of the members of our Harry Potter Club is dairy-free.
+This was a great recipe to share since there is no dairy in it either.

 In a small bowl, mix together all of the seasonings: flour, salt, rubbed sage, minced garlic, thyme leaves, allspice, and paprika.

 Use one tablespoon of the seasoning mixture to sprinkle on both sides of the pork chops.
 Save the rest of the seasoning mix for later.